 Maybe you do some brainstorming with a spouse or with some colleagues.
 Some of the companies that I’m working in, I’m going to propose that we have some leadership meetings where we brainstorm that and some other very pertinent questions.

 So it’s a very simple, short, sweet message this week, I’ll leave you to go off and ponder that question.

 Personally and professionally we have a responsibility to ourselves and others to lead with wellbeing.
-At Bodyshot Performance we work with businesses and individuals to manage all aspects of their wellbeing following our Six Signals methodology.
+At Bodyshot Performance we work with businesses to manage all aspects of their wellbeing following our Six Signals methodology.
 Focusing on sleep, mental health, energy, body composition, digestion and fitness.
 Please get in touch if we can help with any aspects of your wellbeing or your organisation wellbeing.